petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/creating-account-groups-to-offer-specialized-pricing.md

 ---
 # Creating Account Groups to Offer Specialized Pricing

 The administrator, Kyle Klein, wants to create an account group for Platinum Accounts.
-These are accounts that have a long standing relationship with Clarity Vision Solutions and Clarity wants to introduce an additional 5% discount for these accounts.
-Currently, only Fabulous Frames qualify as a platinum account, so Kyle's going to add them to the newly created account group.
+These are accounts that have a long-standing relationship with Clarity Vision Solutions, and Clarity wants to introduce an additional 5% discount for these accounts.
+Currently, only Fabulous Frames qualifies as a platinum account, so Kyle will add them to the newly created account group.

 ## Creating a New Account Group